2015–16 Michigan Wolverines men's basketball team: Preseason

 On September 9, Beilein announced that Zak Irvin would be sidelined for 6–8 weeks, but that he was expected to be available near the beginning of the season.

-The October 15 Preseason Coaches Poll listed five teams from the 2015–16 Big Ten Conference, while 3 others, including Michigan, were receiving votes.
+The October 15 Preseason Coaches Poll listed five teams from the 2015–16 Big Ten Conference, while three others, including Michigan, were receiving votes.
 Michigan had the most votes of teams not included in the top 25.
 Two weeks later the preseason AP Poll included six Big Ten Teams with Michigan listed at number 25.
 Athlon Sports listed Michigan at 22.
 Sporting News ranked Michigan at number 18.
 NBC Sports listed them at 17.
 ESPN's 10-person panel selected ranked Michigan 22.
 Blue Ribbon College Basketball Yearbook selected Michigan 17.
 Sports Illustrated ranked all 351 teams and listed Michigan at 27.
 The United States Basketball Writers Association (USBWA) ranked Michigan 23.

 Caris LeVert was named a preseason All-Big Ten selection, for the second straight year.
 He was also one of three Big Ten selections to the 20-man Jerry West Award preseason watchlist.
 He made the initial 50-man John R. Wooden Award watch list on November 17.
 On December 2, Levert earned recognition on the 50-man Naismith College Player of the Year watchlist and 33-man Oscar Robertson Trophy watchlists.
 That same day, Albrecht was named an Allstate Good Works Team nominee.

 The team hosted its annual media day on October 22.
-The preseason would wind down with an open practice on November 2 followed by a "Squad 100 Selfie" promotion hour.
-Then the team had an exhibition game against on November 6, which pitted head coach Beilein's team against that of his son Patrick Beilein.
+The preseason wound down with an open practice on November 2, followed by a "Squad 100 Selfie" promotion hour.
+The team had an exhibition game against on November 6, which pitted head coach Beilein's team against that of his son Patrick Beilein.
 Two days before the exhibition contest, Michigan extended Beilein's contract through the 2020–21 season.

 Schedule

 The coaching staff consisted of head coach John Beilein, Jeff Meyer, Bacari Alexander and LaVall Jordan.

 The 2015–16 academic year marked 150 years of intercollegiate athletics for the Michigan Wolverines and the 100th season of intercollegiate men's basketball for Michigan Wolverines men's basketball.
 Michigan participated in the 2015 Battle 4 Atlantis along with Gonzaga, Syracuse, Texas, Texas A&M, UConn, Washington, and Charlotte.
-Each of these eight teams travelled to the Bahamas for the 3-game tournament from November 25–27, 2015, and each team played one game per day.
+Each of these eight teams travelled to the Bahamas for the three-game tournament from November 25–27, 2015, and each team played one game per day.
 Michigan played Penn State at the Madison Square Garden on January 30, 2016, as part of "Big Ten Day", a day-night doubleheader featuring a hockey and a basketball matchup between both schools.
 Michigan hosted Xavier in the inaugural Gavitt Tipoff Games on November 20, 2015.
 As part of a home-and-away with the 2014–15 and 2015–16 SMU teams, Michigan also played SMU in Dallas on December 8, 2015.
 The Wolverines made a trip to NC State for the ACC-Big Ten Challenge, as well.